 We are also the only local, Cody-based guiding service that operates in the South Fork and surrounding areas near Cody.
 All of our ice climbing guides live and climb in Cody throughout the winter, which is a major advantage because they have the most experience guiding in the area and know the climbs, conditions, and hazards of the places they guide better than anyone.
 Being based in Cody also helps us reduce travel costs for our guides, which makes our service more affordable than our competitors and reduces our carbon footprint.

 - South Fork of the Shoshone River Valley – The South Fork is Wyoming’s premier ice climbing destination and one of the best places to ice climb in the continental US.
 The central valley of the South Fork is home to over 300 pitches of waterfall ice and many more climbs can be found in the more remote parts of the drainage.
 South Fork ice climbs are generally challenging with 1-3 mile approaches, have multiple pitches, and range in difficulty from WI3 to WI6.
-Several of the most classic multipitch ice climbs in the country are located in the South Fork, including Broken Hearts (WI5-6, 9 pitches), Mean Green (WI4-5, 7 pitches), High on Boulder, (WI4, 3 pitches), and Main Vein (WI3+, 5 pitches).
+Several of the most classic multipitch ice climbs in the country are located in the South Fork, including Sendero Illuminoso (WI4 4 pitches), Moratorium (WI4 2 pitches), Broken Hearts (WI5-6, 9 pitches), Mean Green (WI4-5, 7 pitches), High on Boulder, (WI4, 3 pitches), and Main Vein (WI3+, 5 pitches).
+You can read about some of our favorite climbs that we guide in the South Fork here.
 Conditions range from year to year, but generally the climbing season in the South Fork is one of the longest in the country and runs from early November to mid April.

 - North Fork of the Shoshone River Valley – The North Fork is an incredibly scenic volcanic valley near the east entrance to Yellowstone National Park that contains a variety of high quality ice climbs.
 The scenery of the North Fork is spectacular with volcanic hoodoos, natural arches, and glaciated peaks of the North Absaroka Range towering in the distance.
 The North Fork contains several single pitch cragging areas that are more easily accessed than the South Fork in addition to a number of long moderate ice and mixed climbs with an alpine feel.
 Area classics include Ricochet (WI5, 55m), Finger on the Trigger (WI5+, 60m), and the Stank (WI4 5.6, 6 pitches).
 The climbing season in the North Fork generally runs from January to early April.